2023 Most Popular Health & Physical Education Bachelor's Degree Schools in Illinois

 While working on their Bachelor's Degree, phys ed majors at NIU accumulate an average of around $27,576 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $216.

-Illinois State University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree health and physical education programs.
-Located in the suburb of Normal, Illinois State is a public college with a very large student population.
+Illinois State University ranked #6 on this year’s Most Popular Health & Physical Education Bachelor’s Degree Schools in Illinois list.
+Located in the medium-sized suburb of Normal, Illinois State is a public college with a fairly large student population.

 About 54% of the students majoring in phys ed at the school are women while 46% are male.